 Upload your app as follows:

-- Get the APK file of your app.
+Create a signed APK file of your app:

 - Log in to your Customer Area.